openframeworks/ofBook/20_intro_to_graphics/chapter.md

 _This chapter builds off **chapters # and #**, so if you aren't familiar with basic C++ and creating openFrameworks projects, check out those chapters first._

-In sections 1 and 2, we create "paintbrushes" where the mouse is our brush and our code defines how our brush makes marks on the screen.
+In sections 1 and 2, we will create "paintbrushes" where the mouse is our brush and our code defines how our brush makes marks on the screen.
 In section 3, we will explore something called "coordinate system transformations" to create hypnotizing, spiraling rectangles.

-**Chapter roadmap:**
+**Chapter Roadmap:**

 1. Brushes with Basic Shapes
 	1. Basic Shapes